frommainland/framer30days/README.md

 ### 8.16

-keyframe times prop needs to be the same with animate prop, otherwise, it will only animate the lesser
+keyframe times prop needs to be the same with animate prop, otherwise, it will only animate the lesser.

+### 8.18

 <!-- AUTO-GENERATED-CONTENT:END -->